 Uniquely the very best Matcha Teas are grown in shade conditions under netting at certain times during the growing season, which increases the production of L-Theanine.
-This amino acid helps to give the better Matcha's a much smoother and sweeter taste.
+This amino acid helps to give the better quality Matcha's a much smoother and sweeter taste.
 This Tea is known as Gyokuru in Japan and is used to either produce Green Tea or Matcha.
 The picking of the tea leaves is very important.
 The first two leaves and a bud of the new seasons growth are used to produce ceremonial teas and the lower dark coloured more mature leaves go into the production of the lower qualities.

 The grinding of traditional Matcha Teas is done using stone, preferably Granite.
 A process not to be rushed as that can affect the final outcome.
 Grinding the tea leaves too quickly will result in an inferior product.
 Ceremonial Matcha's are fine ground by hand with the lesser grades being ground by machinery.
 Once the tea has been ground the colour of the higher grades is a very vibrant bright green whereas lower grades have a duller colour.

 - It is considered that ceremonial grade tea matcha powder can be tasted in Japan only due to its dearness and rarity, only top-three leaves are worthy to be used for this tea ceremony for the best experience.
 A very vibrant green colour, pure taste with subtle sweet notes.

 - Leaves from the middle of the stem are called premium grade.
 They still have a very fine texture and sweet taste, but at a lower price, which makes it perfect option for everyday consumption.